rbirkby/Ilmer.org/history/church.md

 ## Repairs and redecorations

 In 1940, the Parish Room needed redecorating which was undertaken by Frank Rogers of Longwick.
 The exterior was painted green, the interior white and mantlepiece brown.
-The receipt for work was addressed to Mr W Harper, an Ilmer resident and parish councillor. [^parish-hall-decoration]
+The receipt for work was addressed to Mr W Harper, a parish councillor and father of long-time Ilmer resident George. [^parish-hall-decoration]

 [^parish-hall-decoration]: Invoice for work.
 Source: Bucks Archive, PR/114/87.